Google uses Payoneer to pay Google Summer of Code Students and Organizations. Payoneer is a fast and convenient way to receive payments globally.

 I need to change or update my bank account in Payoneer.
 How do I do this?

 You can go to your Payoneer dashboard and update your account as needed.
+Alternatively you can contact Payoneer customer support and they will update the information on your behalf.

 My organization is based in India and I am not able to choose the prepaid card option on the Payoneer website.
 What's going on?